huilen/git-submodules-with-shared-lambda-layers-poc-component/README.md

 A Git submodule becomes a Git submodule only inside another repository (let's call it "super" repository) which declares a normal repository as a Git submodule.

-You should never expect that a push in the super repository should cause a push in the submodules.
-Since they are independent each other, you need to push in each submodule.
+You should never expect that a commit in the super repository should cause a commit in the submodules.
+Since they are independent each other, you need to commit in each submodule.
 The only thing that the super repository has is just a reference to the repositories of the submodules, but they are independent repositories.

 Let's say we have three repositories: A, B and C.